I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 Branch Latest Commit Implementation Status

-v1 and v2 have effectively entered maintenance mode, with v3 being the de facto active continuation.
-The default branch is still experimental, which might cause a moment of confusion about which one to look at, but following the README straightforwardly leads you to v3.
+v1 and v2 are effectively in maintenance mode, and v3 is the de facto main line.
+The default branch is still experimental, so you might momentarily wonder "which one should I look at?"—but following the README leads you straight to v3.

 The v3 README opens with this: